peluche/SWE-to-MLE/content/grimoire/index.md

 ## e/acc
 Effective accelerationism is a (satirical?) movement on the opposite side of the [alignment](#alignment) doomer crowd.
 It argues for a set of several super human AGI forming a stalemate equilibrium that would let human reap benefits of AI while not being endengered by it. [yt](https://youtu.be/4xvvenRLtY0).

+## Eigenvector / Eigenvalue
+Eigenvector is a vector that does not change direction for a given transformation (change of basis).
+The Eigenvalue is the magnitude of the vector after the transformation (e.g. 1 unchanged, 2 doubled in size, -1 reversed direction).
+Note: for a given change of basis there can only be at most `matrix rank` Eigenvectors so a 2x2 matrix can have 0, 1, or 2 Eigenvectors.

 ## Entropy
 $Entropy = \sum_{i} { Probability_i .
 Surprise_i} = \sum {p(x)log({1 \over p(x)})} = - \sum {p(x)log(p(x))}$.
 See [Surprise](#surprise).
 See [yt](https://youtu.be/YtebGVx-Fxw). see [yt](https://youtu.be/ErfnhcEV1O8?t=144)